-Current research - plants
+Current research - onion and garlic

 This has developed from my earlier work on the biosynthesis of flavour precursors in onions and garlic, working in collaboration with UK growers and consultants, as well as biological and medical scientists in the EU and USA.
 One unexpected outcome was improved classification of onions for the UK market, including development of a new, sweet onion crop for the UK (see personal website).